 If you’re interested in pursuing an education in business in Mississippi, you’ll find over 30 schools to choose from.
-A wide variety of majors and degrees are offered, including several doctorates.
-Many scholarships have been established by businesses to help minority students pursue a business education.
-For example T-Mobile and the United Negro College Fund have teamed up to provide scholarships to students seeking a four-year degree in business.
+A wide variety of majors and degree programs are offered, from the undergraduate level to MBAs.

 State of Mississippi’s Marketing Industry

 Mississippi’s economy is making a slow recovery after the recession, but it’s being outpaced by the rest of the country.
 The scientific, professional and technical services sector has been underperforming, and by 2012 its job count was almost 5% below the 2007 business cycle peak.

 Having said that, it’s not all bad news.
 The government sector provides some stability and manufacturing is returning.
 The state’s cheap labor costs, which are 10% below the national average, are a potential boon for entrepreneurial businesses.

 Nevertheless, Mississippi’s marketing industry faces an uphill battle.
 There are no Fortune 500 companies in the Magnolia State and only nine businesses made it onto Inc.’s Top 5000 list of America’s fastest growing private companies in 2012, none of which were advertising or marketing agencies.

 In spite of that news, job prospects for Mississippi marketing graduates in the next few years look surprisingly good.
 From 2008-2018, the state’s Department of Employment Security has forecast openings for market research analysts (+25%), advertising and promotions managers (+6%), PR specialists (+22%) and marketing managers (+19%) to grow.